 Second – the temperature of your sleep environment.
 Your body temperature needs to drop to fall asleep and then stay asleep.
 The optimal sleep temperature for most people will be around 18 degrees Celsius.
 Take that first step in the right direction by taking a look at your sleep environment and how you can improve it.
 You can find our previous blog post here… on the subject.

-If you’re interested in a more in-depth conversation, find the link below to sleep scientist Matt Walker’s TED talk.
+If you’re interested in a more in-depth conversation, follow the link to sleep scientist Matt Walker’s TED talk.